jdmonaco/git-latexdiff/readme.md

 others which are more complicated and do all sorts of testing and checking.
 This one does not do much of that.
-It checks out the two commit/branch refs that you specify on the command line into temporary folders, runs `latexdiff --flatten` on them (as well as `--append-safecmd=$ROOT/.append-safecmd` if you have `.append-safecmd` in your root document folder that you're running git-ldiff.sh from).
+It checks out the two commit/branch refs that you specify on the command line into temporary folders, runs `latexdiff --flatten` on them (as well as `--append-safecmd=$ROOT/.append-safecmd` if you have `.append-safecmd` in your root document folder that you're running git-ldiff.sh from), compiles the diff, and moves the resulting pdf file back into the root document folder.

     Usage: git-ldiff.sh OLD_REF NEW_REF